 The Trustee-Manager has the dual responsibility of safeguarding the interests of Unitholders and managing

-business and assets of AGT and its main responsibility is to manage AGT's assets and liabilities for the
+and assets of AGT and its main responsibility is to manage AGT's assets and liabilities for the benefit of the

-benefit of the Unitholders as a whole.
-The Trustee-Manager is not involved in any other businesses other
+Unitholders as a whole.
+The Trustee-Manager is not involved in any other business other than managing AGT.

-or enhancement of assets of AGT in accordance with its stated investment strategy.
-Additionally, the
+enhancement of assets of AGT in accordance with its stated investment strategy.
+Additionally, the Trustee-Manager

-Trustee-Manager will undertake active management of AGT's assets (being the TK Interests) to enhance
+will undertake active management of AGT's assets (being the TK Interests) to enhance the performance

-as well as the Listing Manual, and is responsible for ensuring compliance with the Trust Deed and all
+the Listing Manual, and is responsible for ensuring compliance with the Trust Deed and all relevant contracts

-proposals and forecasts on net income, capital expenditure, sales and valuations, explanations of major
+and forecasts on net income, capital expenditure, sales and valuations, explanations of major variances to

-variances to previous forecasts, written commentaries on key issues and any relevant assumptions.
-The
+previous forecasts, written commentaries on key issues and any relevant assumptions.
+The purpose of these

 The Trustee-Manager, in exercising its powers and carrying out its duties as Trustee-Manager, is required